The No. 1 vaccine refusal hotspot? New York

 “First and foremost what we are in the business of doing is providing access to care.”

 Why so many more refusals?
-“We not certain as to why that went up,” he said.
+“We are not certain as to why that went up,” he said.

 But vaccine deniers have become much more active as social media gives them an easy way to voice their opinions without contradiction from experts.